meenulekha/tp/docs/DeveloperGuide.md

 <br>

-**Use case: Randomly Group All Participant**
+**Use case: Randomly Group All Participants/Staff**

 **MSS**

-1. User requests to find participant in the current list.
+1. User requests to find participant/staff in the current list.
-2. User requests to group randomly all persons in the current list.
+2. User requests to group randomly all participants/staff in the current list.
 3. User provides valid maximum group size.
-4. System assigns randomly all participants into a group, where each group size is less than or equal to the maximum group size.
+4. System assigns randomly all participants/staff into a group, where each group size is less than or equal to the maximum group size.
 5. System displays a success message.